echozulucode/unpdf/docs/ai/plan-004-mvp-verification.md

   - Original PDF likely has "1., 2., 3., 4." but "1., 1., 1., 1." is acceptable
   - Markdown renderers will number correctly regardless

-### Step 2.3: Fix Table Detection
+### Step 2.3: Fix Table Detection ✅
-- [ ] Debug why tables are in wrong order
+- [x] Debug why tables appear in wrong order
+  - ROOT CAUSE IDENTIFIED: Obsidian rendered the PDF with tables in a different order than the source markdown!
-  - "Basic Table" shows Left/Center/Right table (should be Name/Role/Active)
+  - In the PDF: "Basic Table" header (y=539) is followed by Left/Center/Right table (y=435)
-  - "Aligned Columns" shows Name/Role/Active table (should be Left/Center/Right)
+  - In the PDF: "Aligned Columns" header (y=382) is followed by Name/Role/Active table (y=277)
-  - Tables are swapped - likely reading order or y-coordinate issue
+  - This is how the PDF actually appears visually
-- [ ] Check table caption association
+- [x] Check table caption association
-  - Tables being associated with wrong preceding headers
-- [ ] Ensure tables are matched to correct headers
-  - Need to verify table y-positions and header positions
-- [ ] Verify table content extraction
-  - Table content itself is correct, just in wrong order
+  - Tables are correctly extracted in the order they appear in the PDF
+  - Headers are also correctly extracted
+  - The PDF itself has the mismatch, not our extraction
+- [x] Decision: Accept PDF as source of truth
+  - Our tool correctly extracts what's in the PDF
+  - The PDF rendering differs from the source markdown (Obsidian's rendering behavior)
+  - This is NOT a bug in our converter - it's faithfully reproducing the PDF content
+  - Changed table position calculation to use bottom edge (bbox[1]) for better header association

 **Success Criteria:**
 - Lists render without spurious breaks